exercism/bash/concepts/commands-and-arguments/introduction.md

 Bash reads the file and processes the commands in order.
 It moves on to the next command only when the current one has ended.
 The exception being if a command has been specified to run asynchronously (in the background).
-Don't worry too much about this case yet — we'll learn about how that works later on.
+Don't worry too much about this case yet; we'll learn about how that works later on.

 Any command line example in this guide can also be used in a script.